accellera-official/systemc.org/docs/overview/uvm-systemc-faq.md

 ## Is UVM-SystemC supported by commercial EDA tools?

 Please contact your local EDA solution provider to check if UVM-SystemC is supported.
-As UVM-SystemC is built on top of SystemC, most SystemC IEEE Std.
-1666-2011 compatible simulators should be able to incorporate UVM-SystemC.
+As UVM-SystemC is built on top of SystemC, most SystemC IEEE Std 1666 compatible simulators should be able to incorporate UVM-SystemC.

 ## Can I verify my SystemC virtual prototype with UVM-SystemC?